Publications & Training

 Performance Measures Reports (Court Level)

-Section 72.083(b) of the Texas Government Code requires the Office of Court Administration to annually collect and publish a report including performance measures for each district court, statutory county court, statutory probate court, and county court.
+Section 72.083(b) of the Texas Government Code requires OCA to annually collect and publish a report including performance measures for each district court, statutory county court, statutory probate court, and county court.
 All district, statutory, statutory probate, and county courts will be required to submit annual court level data for the completion of this annual report.

 Counties with Population Over 1 Million (Court Level)